btschwertfeger/BiasAdjustCXX/README.md

 The BiasAdjustCXX command-line tool is the subject of a publication by Schwertfeger, Benjamin Thomas, Lohmann, Gerrit, and Lipskoch, Henrik (2023) _"Introduction of the BiasAdjustCXX command-line tool for the application of fast and efficient bias corrections in climatic research"_.
 It provides an insight into the architecture, possible applications and new scientific questions.
 This publication referencing [BiasAdjustCXX v1.8.1](https://github.com/btschwertfeger/BiasAdjustCXX/tree/v1.8.1) was published in the journal SoftwareX in March 2023 and is available at [https://doi.org/10.1016/j.softx.2023.101379](https://doi.org/10.1016/j.softx.2023.101379).

-These programs and data structures are developed with the aim of reducing discrepancies between modeled and observed climate data.
+These tool and data structures are developed with the aim of reducing discrepancies between modeled and observed climate data.
 Historical data is utilized to calibrate variables from current and future time series to achieve distributional properties that closely resemble the possible actual values.

 <figure>
   <img